a4blip/A4BLiP/Resources/7_ExtensiveBib.md

-# Anti-Racist Archival Description Annotated Bibliography
+# Anti-Racist Archival Description Extensive Bibliography

 This bibliography was created and maintained by the Anti-Racist Description Working Group of Archives for Black Lives in Philadelphia (A4BLiP).
 While started as part of the process of researching methods for combating anti-Black archival description specifi cally, this bibliography includes sources on anti-oppressive approaches to description within the library, archives, and museums fields more broadly.